-Clinton Square, Syracuse NY | Officially Marked Monument
+Clinton Square, Syracuse, New York | Officially Marked Monument

 Clinton Square began in 1825 at the junction of the Erie Canal, New York State’s early turnpike system, and the road to America’s largest salt works.
-In 1910 it was repurposed into a public square with the dedication of a Civil War monument.
-In 1924 the downtown section of the Canal was filled in and converted to a boulevard.
-Finally in 2001 it was redesigned and rededicated as an integrated civic landscape.
+In 1910, it was repurposed into a public square with the dedication of a Civil War monument.
+In 1924, the downtown section of the Canal was filled in and converted to a boulevard.
+Finally, in 2001, it was redesigned and rededicated as an integrated civic landscape.

 This monument, added to Clinton Square in 2001, celebrates the October 1, 1851, rescue of William "Jerry" Henry, an escaped slave from Missouri.
 This rescue was a nationally significant victory for the abolitionist cause and helped set a pattern of Northern defiance of the Fugitive Slave Act.
 For more details, see Jerry Rescue Monument.